 By May 1945, at the age of 82, Quinlan realized she could no longer keep up with the physical demands of running the ship.
-She told friends that she’d traveled across the Atlantic 69 times, in an age before transatlantic flights.
+In an age before transatlantic flights, she told friends that she’d traveled across the Atlantic 69 times.
 Most of her family and loyal staff were at or beyond retirement age, so she decided it was time to sell her beloved business to a Chicago retailer.
 She kept ownership of her building and leased it back to the new retailer.
 Quinlan died just two years later of a heart disease that plagued her for most of her adult life.
 The store changed hands, and names, several times but never saw the financial success or quality products it had under Quinlan’s control.
 The Young-Quinlan Company sputtered to a close on April 30, 1985.

 When she was hailed by Fortune Magazine as the foremost women’s specialty executive and among the top sixteen businesswomen in the country, Quinlan responded by saying, “I never wanted to be a businesswoman.
 I was simply a woman in business.”